Madikwe Safari Lodge for families

 Each suite has its own private plunge pool

-In winter cozy up around the fireplace in your suite
+In winter cosy up around the fireplace in your suite

 Enjoy a massage in the privacy of your suite